alexarje/sensing/book/intro.md

 <details>
 <summary>Phone apps</summary>
-We will use these apps that are free and cross-platform, working on both Android and iOS devices.
+We will use these free and cross-platform apps, working on both Android and iOS devices.

 - **[Noise Capture](https://noise-planet.org/noisecapture.html)**: A mobile app for recording and analyzing environmental noise.
 It is useful for studying soundscapes and understanding the impact of noise in different environments.